jiachenyee/IDAssignment2/README.md

       - To allow quick access to the member's cart for an overview of their current items or for checking out to make payment.
   - Description
       - Click the button to proceed to the Cart Page.
-      - This button is only applicable to members only, for non-members, the button will be disabled or removed **CHOOSE ONE** due to the limited information of the users.
+      - This button is only applicable to members only, for non-members, the button will be removed due to the limited information of the users.
 ![img 4](https://user-images.githubusercontent.com/92764860/154637938-a8b60fd7-f5cb-4b38-ba9b-8e30452235f4.png)